trueb2/hetnetdb/README.md

 ## Topologies

-Obviously, there are some ambitions goals that aren't going to be completed any time soon.
+Obviously, there are some ambitious goals that aren't going to be completed any time soon.

 ### v0 target topologies